-International Recommendations on IDP Statistics (IRIS)
+International Recommendations on Internally Displaced Persons Statistics (IRIS)

-The International Recommendations on Internally Displaced Persons Statistics (IRIS) outline an internationally-agreed framework for countries and international organisations to improve the production, coordination, and dissemination of high-quality official statistics on internally displaced persons that are consistent over time and comparable between regions and countries.
+The International Recommendations on Internally Displaced Persons Statistics (IRIS) outline an internationally – agreed framework for countries and international organisations to improve the production, coordination, and dissemination of high-quality official statistics on internally displaced persons that are consistent over time and comparable between regions and countries.

 They are the result of a joint effort of experts from national statistical systems and international and regional organisations within the Expert Group on Refugee, IDP and Statelessness Statistics (EGRISS).
 Unanimously adopted at the UN Statistical Commission (UNSC) 51st session in 2020 (Decision 51/116), the IRIS build on the Technical Report on Statistics on Internally Displaced Persons – a stock-take of existing approaches to collecting IDP statistics and statistical quality issues.
 They are aligned with the International Recommendations on Refugee Statistics.